bringauto/async-function-execution/test/README.md

 ## Build

 Tests are built as part of the main project.
-Don't use the CMakeList in the test folder.
+Don't use the CMakeLists file in the test folder.

 ```bash
 mkdir -p _build_tests && cd _build_tests